Bezborodova/variable-css/README.md

 # variable-css
-Playing with varialbe css and js
+Playing with variable css with js